westurner/lunar-test/README.md

 ### To Be Added

 Of course, this is just a rendering demo.
-Librebox is extensible and easily supports the additions of new services and features.
+Lunar Engine is extensible and easily supports the additions of new services and features.

 In the next release, we will incorporate `UserInputService` and `StarterPlayer`, turning Librebox into an actual interactive engine.

 ### Platforms
-Librebox currently supports Windows, but **can easily be ported anywhere**.
+Lunar Engine currently supports Windows, but **can easily be ported anywhere**.
 The only dependencies are 'raylib' -- and raylib is already cross-platform.

 * Windows 7+ (`.exe`)
   * Standalone executable (LibreboxPlayer.exe)

 ### Future Support

-Right now, Librebox compatibility is limited.
+Right now, Lunar Engine compatibility is limited.
 This is currently a demo (not even a release!).
 In future releases, you can expect the following:

 * Physics
   * Collision events, aspects